dhellmann/pymotw-3/source/about.rst

 `Chinese <http://www.pandacademy.com/pymotw-3-介绍/>`__

-  Jaron has translated most of the articles into Chines for pandacademy.com.
+  Jaron has translated most of the articles into Chinese for pandacademy.com.

 `Spanish <https://rico-schmidt.name/pymotw-3/>`__